Corporate Tax in Singapore

 - Singapore has introduced a single-tier corporate income tax system since January 1, 2003.
 Tax paid by a company on its chargeable income is the final tax and all dividends paid by a company to its shareholders are tax free.

 - There is no tax on capital gains in Singapore.
-Examples of capitals gains include gains on sale of fixed assets, gains on foreign exchange on capital transactions, etc.
+Examples of capitals gains include gains on sale of fixed assets, gains on foreign exchange on capital transactions, etc. This highly effective system continues to draw in billions of investment from interested parties who understand that they will not be taxed on any dividends.
+Thus, the forming of businesses in Singapore is largely due to the development of this corporate tax scheme.

 Tax Residence of a Company